SynthSy/PSO2-FAQ/pages/01.basics/02.game-basics/docs.md

 2. This slot is reserved for arm units.
 Arm units are defined by having **Arm** in their name.
 3. This slot is reserved for leg units.
 Leg units are defined by having **Leg** in their name.

 Sub units are definied by having **Sub** in their name.
 They may be placed into any armor slot.
+They're used as temporary armor, don't give them a name, don't feed them, don't get attached to them.

 #### Weapon & Unit Grinding

 #### Photon Arts & Techniques (PA/Techs)
 **Photon Arts (PA)** are powerful attacks that weapons for each [class](/../classes/) can unleash.